Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Why reinforce the dike?

 The nine-kilometer-long Lauwersmeer dike, stretching from the R.J.
 Cleveringsluizen to the Westpolder, has been protecting the Lauwersmeer area and parts of the Groningen and Friesland hinterland from flooding for more than 50 years.
-Seawalls are assessed for water safety every twelve years.
-The height of the dike and the water-side revetment no longer meet the standards for this.
-Once the dike reinforcement has been completed, this section of the dike will again meet the safety requirements for the next fifty years to protect against higher sea levels and extreme weather as a result of climate change.
-By 2050, all Dutch flood defenses must comply with the new safety standards.
-That is why, over the next thirty years, approximately 1,100 kilometers of dykes will be reinforced and 500 locks and pumping stations will be improved.
-We are doing this as part of the national Flood Protection Program (HWBP), which is part of the national Delta Program.
+Sea dikes are assessed for water safety every twelve years.
+The height of the dyke the water-side revetment no longer meet the relevant standards.
+Once the dike reinforcement has been completed, this section of the dyke will again meet the safety requirements dyke next fifty years to protect against higher sea levels and extreme weather as a result of climate change.
+By 2050, all Dutch flood defences must flood defences with the new safety standards.
+That is why, over the next thirty years, approximately 1,100 kilometres dyke will be dyke and 500 sluices and pumping stations .
+We are doing this as part of the national Flood Protection Programme (HWBP), which is part of the national Delta Programme.

 Nature development Grote Wateren